dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 } status_t;
 ```

 The scheduler will also need to keep track of which process is currently being executed.
-How exactly you do this depends on the data structure used to store your proceses, in our case using a linked list, we just need a pointer to it:
+How exactly you do this depends on the data structure used to store your processes, in our case using a linked list, we just need a pointer to it:

 ```c
 process_t *current_process;